Tejprakash01/assigmnent1/README.md

-made a simple python program to show mathematical operator made a hello greeting
+made a simple python program to show mathematical operator and also made a hello greeting